Why you can trust The Zebra

 - Rates by deductible amount

-Scottsdale homeowners insurance rates will vary depending on which insurance company you choose.
-The most inexpensive home insurance in Scottsdale comes from CSAA, which offers average annual rates of just $799 per year.
-This is more favorable than the city’s average home insurance premium of $1,030.
+Scottsdale homeowners insurance rates vary depending on which insurance company you choose.
+The most inexpensive home insurance in Scottsdale is available via CSAA, which offers average annual rates of just $799 per year.
+This is less than the city’s average home insurance premium of $1,030.

-To get started with your homeowners insurance policy search, take a look at this list of the cheapest companies in Scottsdale, Arizona.
+To get started with your homeowners insurance policy search, take a look at this list of the best priced companies in Scottsdale, Arizona.
+You can also check out our guide to the best home insurance companies based on the results of The Zebra's Customer Satisfaction Survey.

 |Company||Average Annual Rate|